I love writing about a wide variety of things, from the fascinating to the absurd.

-This hub poses an intellectual question for debate on the topic of US Immigration, namely: should there be any exceptions to the rule that a citizen is 1) born within US borders, or 2) naturalized?
+This hub poses an intellectual question for debate on the topic of US Immigration, namely: should there be any exceptions to the rule that a US citizen is 1) born within US borders, or 2) naturalized?

 Specifically, should there be any circumstances where someone is born within US borders but is NOT considered a citizen?
-Currently, one can only be stripped of US citizenship in two ways: a) renounce their US citizenship, usually by naturalization into another country's citizenship, or b) be convicted of immigration fraud, obtaining citizenship through fraud.

 Relevance to Today

-I was watching some news coverage of the May Day parade, and some protesters claim that they are US citizens, but they have friends, parents, relatives, etc. who are illegal, and the new AZ law will break apart families and cause many undue hardships.
+I was watching some news coverage of the May Day parade back in 2010, and some protesters claim that they are US citizens, but they have friends, parents, relatives, etc. who are illegal, and the new AZ law will break apart families and cause many undue hardships.

-I wonder if they are aware of the 7-year rule, where the Attorney General can exempt certain illegal immigrants from being deported, if they have spent more than 7-years in the US and generally had been a good citizen?
+I wonder if they are aware of the 7-year rule, where the Attorney General can exempt certain illegal immigrants from being deported if they have spent more than 7-years in the US and generally had been a good citizen?

 And why should the US immigration system reward cheaters, who did not follow the law, got in illegally, and enjoy special consideration just because s/he has a child born here?

 It is a tough subject to crack.